I am the principal architect of Data Platform at SolarWinds MSP.

-I am a computer scientist at Adobe business platform services.
-I am currently working on a resilient large-scale distributed message dissemination system which guarantees sequential consistency and at-least-once delivery.
+Previously, I worked on the messaging backbone of Adobe business platform services, a highly resilient distributed system that guarantees sequential consistency and at-least-once delivery.

 Prior to that, I worked on Qraqrbox, a university spin-off company that provides a distributed delay-tolerant content delivery platform powered by renewable energies.